 This area is Ngemba country and according to local law, the mountains and other features in this area are the sleeping bodes of ancestor beings, resting after creating the lands.

-Getting there – The Kidman Way
+Getting to Gundabooka National Park – The Kidman Way

 Running approx. 650km from Jerilderie to the South to Bourke in the North, the Kidman Way is a popular route for travellers making their way to and from Queensland.
 It’s the most Westerly of the main highways through NSW and parts of it roughly follow stock routes traversed by drovers moving stock for the famous pastoralist Sir Sidney Kidman.